tiiarautavesi/weatherapp/README.md

 ### Note before starting to use!!!
 - You need to register in [openweathermap](http://openweathermap.org/) as a user and get your own API key.

--Add your key to: backend > src > index.js > line 8 as your appId.
+- Add your key to: backend > src > index.js > line 8 as your appId.

 ### How to run the app with Node.js